ziapeltagames/six-winters/docs/MISSION_IDEAS.md

 MIEAS2	Eastkeep	1	Establishing Safehouses		Solo Disguise: 1	Success: +1 Disguise.
 Burn card.
 Failure: Weary.
 MIEAS3	Eastkeep	1	Dark Tidings		Solo Tactics: 1		Failure: Draw a threat card.
 MIEAS4	Eastkeep	1	Sorcerous Secrets		Group Disguise: 1	Success: +1 Espionage.
 Failure: All characters weary.
 MIEAS5	Eastkeep	2	Run The Jewels		Group Thievery: 2	Success: Unlock Progress development card.
 Place into progress deck next season.
 Burn card.
 Failure: -1 Espionage.

+How many locations?
+Maybe try having all the locations out initially, and then having a number of challenges on top of those?
+Maybe with a set of guards that are moving around.

 # Exploration